Mike Scott (broadcaster)

 Michael John Christopher Scott (8 December 1932 – 30 May 2008) was a British television producer and presenter.
 He is best remembered for his TV talk show, The Time, The Place and his work as a reporter on World in Action.

-Scott was born in London and educated at the Latymer School, Edmonton, London, and Clayesmore School in Dorset.
+Scott was born in London and educated at Latymer Upper School, Hammersmith, London, and Clayesmore School in Dorset.
 He served as a second lieutenant in the Royal Army Ordnance Corps during his national service.
 After leaving the Army, Scott worked as a salesman for Unilever before becoming a stage hand at the Royal Festival Hall.
 Scott gained an Equity card and went on to appear as an extra in films such as Above Us the Waves and The Quatermass Xperiment.